-The IUCN SSC Asian Species Action Partnership (ASAP) is a coalition working together to halt the extinction of ASAP species – Critically Endangered land and freshwater vertebrates in Southeast Asia.
+The IUCN SSC Asian Species Action Partnership (ASAP) is a coalition working together to halt the extinction of ASAP species – Critically Endangered land and freshwater vertebrates found in Southeast Asia.

 Southeast Asia is globally important for biodiversity, but has high levels of threatened species.
 The region has among the world’s fastest recent rates of habitat loss and has seen an explosion in over-exploitation of wildlife.
 These are major drivers of species population declines and local extinctions in the region.